davetcoleman/baxter_cpp/README.md

     catkin_make
     ```

-You may need to run this command multiple times if there is a message dependency issue.
+Note: You may need to run this command multiple times if there is a message dependency issue.
+Please report these bugs in the issue tracker.

 * Add Baxter setup.bash to your .bashrc (recommended)